surifirstpin/AcuBI_Technical_Documents/Version.6/Database_Connection_TD.md

 <b>b)</b> If connecting with separate database host, provide following information to AcuBi analyst:

-- IP address or DNS name of the database server as seen from the tunnel server.
+- <b>IP address or DNS name</b> of the database server as seen from the tunnel server.

-- Database port number as seen from the tunnel server.
+- <b>Database port number</b> as seen from the tunnel server.

-- IP address or DNS name of the tunnel server as seen from the public internet.
+-<b> IP address or DNS name</b of the tunnel server as seen from the public internet.

 - SSH port of the tunnel server as seen from the public internet.